mpope9/krarup/primer.md

 linked termination without error trapping and stray messages are dealt with by the user as development mounts.

-Further `Elixir.Task` and `Elixir.Task.Supervisor` are not readily available to Erlang users and are non-trivial to integrate.
+Further the `Elixir.Task` and `Elixir.Task.Supervisor` modules are not readily available to Erlang users and are non-trivial to integrate.
 The difficultly in using Elixir in Erlang is a well-known issue with no clear answer for every environment.

 For simple repeatable tasks new syntactic sugar can be added to Erlang which can increase developer productivity in designing, prototyping, and iterating on